oracle/graaljs/graal-nodejs/doc/api/vm.md

   * Returns: {vm.SourceTextModule|Promise}
 * Returns: {Promise}

 Link module dependencies.
-This method must be called before instantiation, and can only be called once per module.
+This method must be called before evaluation, and can only be called once per module.

 The function is expected to return a `Module` object or a `Promise` that eventually resolves to a `Module` object.
 The returned `Module` must satisfy the following two invariants:

-- It must belong to the same context as the parent `Module`.
+* It must belong to the same context as the parent `Module`.
-- Its `linkingStatus` must not be `'errored'`.
+* Its `status` must not be `'errored'`.

-If the returned `Module`'s `linkingStatus` is `'unlinked'`, this method will be recursively called on the returned `Module` with the same provided `linker` function.
+If the returned `Module`'s `status` is `'unlinked'`, this method will be recursively called on the returned `Module` with the same provided `linker` function.